Punta Gorda offers plenty of things to do: Kayaking, biking, birding and discovering crab shacks

 Peace River Seafood is a exactly what you’d expect from a crab shack – the freshest seafood and a rustic 1927 Cracker cabin.
 I’ve written a story all about Peace River Seafood here.

-More things to do in Punta Gorda
+More things to do near Punta Gorda

 Across a causeway surrounded by Charlotte Harbor, the Old Florida island of Boca Grande is a great place to explore on bike, with a picturesque bike trail that takes you past quaint historic buildings, to spectacular beaches and lighthouses.